vmware-tanzu/velero/site/content/docs/v1.10/file-system-backup.md

     - has a hostPath volume mount of `/var/lib/kubelet/pods` to access the pod volume data
     - waits for the pod to be running the init container
     - finds the pod volume's subdirectory within the above volume
-    - based on the path selection, Velero inokes restic or kopia for restore
+    - based on the path selection, Velero invokes restic or kopia for restore
     - on success, writes a file into the pod volume, in a `.velero` subdirectory, whose name is the UID of the Velero restore that this pod volume restore is for
     - updates the status of the custom resource to `Completed` or `Failed`